System Design Space

 Threat modeling workflow

-1. Define scope and architecture context
+1. Define boundaries and architecture context

 Output: Asset list and trust boundaries.

-Output: Data Flow Diagram with explicit trust boundaries.
+Output: Data-flow diagram with explicit trust boundaries.

-3. Run STRIDE on each DFD element
+3. Run STRIDE on each diagram element

 Output: Draft security threat register.

-4. Run LINDDUN on PII and identity flows
+4. Run LINDDUN on PII flows

 Output: Privacy threat register and compliance gaps.

-5. Prioritize risks and assign owners
+5. Prioritize threats and assign owners

-Output: Prioritized remediation backlog.
+Output: Prioritized control backlog.

-6. Embed controls into delivery lifecycle
+6. Embed controls into the change lifecycle

-Output: Implementation plan with acceptance criteria.
+Output: Implementation plan and acceptance criteria.

-Practical example: checkout + user profile
+Practical example: checkout and user profile

 Checkout API